solo-io/unik/docs/getting_started_cpp.md

 1. Run the following command from the directory where your `service.cpp` is located:
   ```
-  unik build --name myImage --path ./ --compiler includeos-cpp-virtualbox --provider virtualbox
+  unik build --name myImage --path ./ --base includeos --language cpp --provider virtualbox
   ```
-  This command will instruct UniK to compile the sources found in the working directory (`./`) using the `includeos-cpp-virtualbox` compiler, and stage the image for running the `virtualbox` provider.
+  This command will instruct UniK to compile the sources found in the working directory (`./`) using the `includeos-cpp-virtualbox` compiler.
 2. You can watch the output of the `build` command in the terminal window running the daemon.
 3. When `build` finishes, the resulting disk image will reside at `$HOME/.unik/virtualbox/images/myImage/boot.vmdk`
 4. Run an instance of this image with